RamilyaNigmatullina/pdp-2/README.md

 It's an simple app based on Rails 5 and Ruby 2.4.2.

-It the website for searching hotels.
+It's the website for searching hotels.

 There is the following functionality is present on this website:
 * There is the ability to sign in with Google